Skip to main content

 • Community is the cornerstone of success for your garden.
 Starting it right is DUG’s secret sauce!
 All stakeholders including the management team are invited to attend.
 You know your community best.
 Join us to optimize success.

 • If the design is available before the meeting, it can be used for activation and interest.
-If design is not available, DUG is available to lead a garden design meeting with the landscape designer

 • Identification, training and ongoing support of volunteer Garden Leaders and a Leadership Committee.
-This must include one representative from the management team to ensure buy-in and continuity.
+This must include one representative from the management team to ensure buy-in and continuity

 • Hold training sessions for garden leaders on: